PyrApple/ambisonicDecoderJuceStandalone/README.md

 # JUCE (C++) Ambisonic Decoder Gains Exporter

 Export Ambisonic gains for irregular speaker configurations standalone.
-Based on the EPAD scheme [1]
+Based on the EPAD scheme [1].

 ## How to use

-Define speaker configuration in a xml file, coordinates system is either Cartesian ``xyz`` (in meters) or Spherical ``aed`` (azimuth, elevation, in degrees, distance in meters):
+Define speaker configuration in a xml file or directly from the GUI.
+For xml based configuration: coordinates system is either Cartesian ``xyz`` (in meters) or Spherical ``aed`` (azimuth, elevation, in degrees, distance in meters):

 ```xml
 <speakerconfig>